lhada-hep/lhada/lhada2tnm/README.md

 types, which in this example are CMS nano-AOD types, to __Delphes__ types, which are the types used in the specified ADL file.
 With hindsight, perhaps a better name for this event adapter would have been
 __CMSnanoAOD2Delphes__.
 Oh well!
 The __-t__ switch specifies which tree within ttjets\_NANOAOD.root is to be used.
-The last item in the command is the file containing the ATLAS mono-photon analysis described using the ADL.
+The last item in the command is the name of the file containing the ATLAS mono-photon analysis described using the ADL.

 The __lhada2tnm.py__ command creates